Peachying/testinlineedit/tutorial-manage-data-disk.md

 ## Launch Azure Cloud Shell

-The Azure Cloud Shell is a free interactive shell that you can use to run the steps in this article.
-It has common Azure tools preinstalled and configured to use with your account.

 To open the Cloud Shell, just select **Try it** from the upper right corner of a code block.
 You can also launch Cloud Shell in a separate browser tab by going to [https://shell.azure.com/powershell](https://shell.azure.com/powershell).
 Select **Copy** to copy the blocks of code, paste it into the Cloud Shell, and press enter to run it.